Required Texts and Materials:

 I will not discuss grades until at least 24 hours after handing back your work.
 This is to give you time to carefully review your work and my written comments on it.
 I will likewise not discuss grades over email.
 These matters can be discussed during my office hours or by appointment.

 All assignments are due at the beginning of the class period noted on the syllabus.
-Formal papers that are turned in late will be lowered one letter grade for each calendar day they are late.
+Assignments turned in late will be lowered one letter grade per calendar day the assignment is late.
+The same rule applies for all assignments submitted electronically.
+They should be submitted before class begins.

 The attendance policy is that there is no distinction between “excused” and “unexcused” absences.
-Every student is allowed a maximum of 5 absences.
+Every student is allowed a maximum of 4 absences.
 Any absence over that number will count directly against your final grade.
 I will deduct 5 percentage points from your final grade for every absence starting with your fifth.
-If you miss more than seven classes you will automatically fail the course.
+If you miss more than six classes you will automatically fail the course.

 There is no need to alert me of an upcoming absence.
 You may send an email as a courtesy, but please do not ask me to provide you with material that you missed.
 If you are absent on a day when written work is due, you are still responsible for completing the assignment.
 If it is not an online assignment, you should either send it with a classmate or email it to me as an attachment before the start of class.
 Please rely on your classmates to provide you with notes and announcements that you miss.
 You should also regularly check the course website for current information.
 I will not make an exception regarding an assignment because you were not in class when it was assigned or changed.

 I am happy to respond to questions by e-mail, and I try to do so whenever possible within 24-48 hours.
-Before you contact me, however, please make sure the information you are seeking can’t be located either on the syllabus, the course website, or by asking one of your classmates.
+Before you contact me, however, please make sure the information you are seeking can’t be located either on the syllabus or by asking one of your classmates first.
 When writing emails, students should conform to acceptable email etiquette and use a salutation, correct language, and a closing with their full name.

-I enjoy working with students to help improve their skills.
+I enjoy working with students to help develop ideas, brainstorm paper topics, and improve your skills.
 I encourage you to use me a resource.
-Feel free to stop by my office hours or to make an appointment to discuss grades, assignments, readings, and any other matter related to the course or your future goals.
+Feel free to stop by my office hours or to make an appointment to discuss grades, assignments, readings, and any matter related to the course or your future goals.

 You may use a laptop or tablet to take notes in class.
 However, in-class laptops also present temptations that many students find irresistible.
 So to be clear: you may not use a laptop or tablet in class to follow a game, check your friends’ statuses on Facebook, respond to email, post a Tweet, etc. Such activities not only distract you but they distract anyone around or behind you.
 If you often seem distracted by what’s on your screen, I will ask you to put your laptop away, perhaps for the duration of the semester.
 If the problem continues, I will ask you to leave the class for the day; this will count as an absence.